Local weak convergence for sparse networks of interacting processes: Introduction

 \subsection{Problem Description}

-\footnote{This paper, along with \cite{LacRamWu19b,LacRamWu-MRF}, supersedes an earlier arXiv preprint \cite{LacRamWu-original}, reorganizing and expanding upon several aspects of the material.
-Notably, the present paper significantly extends the results on local convergence from \cite{LacRamWu-original} and includes new results on propagation of ergodicity and discrete-time models.
-The paper \cite{LacRamWu19b} focuses on the autonomous characterization of the root particle dynamics for diffusive models based on trees (see also \cite{LacRamWu19a} for analogous developments for discrete-time models), and \cite{LacRamWu-MRF} elaborates on conditional independence properties related to the analysis of \cite{LacRamWu19b}.
-The present paper and \cite{LacRamWu19b,LacRamWu19a,LacRamWu-MRF} treat complementary aspects of the same class of particle systems but may be read independently.} We study limits of large systems of interacting particles whose dynamics are governed by a (possibly random) underlying interaction graph, in the limit as the number of particles goes to infinity, while the (expected) degree of the interaction graph remains finite.
+We study limits of large systems of interacting particles whose dynamics are governed by a (possibly random) underlying interaction graph, in the limit as the number of particles goes to infinity, while the (expected) degree of the interaction graph remains finite.
 We focus in parallel on the case of discrete-time processes and continuous-time diffusive processes.

 In discrete time, given a finite simple (possibly random) graph $G=(V,E)$, a Polish space $\X$, an initial configuration $x=(x_v)_{v \in V} \in \X^V$, and i.i.d.\ noises $\{\xi_v(k) : v \in V, \ k \in \N\}$, taking values in some other Polish space $\Xi$, we consider processes evolving according to